bvibber/wasmosis/README.md

 The following syscall functions for the module->kernel API are valid on all cap types:

 * `cap_release(cap)`: Releases the cap index from the local namespace, and queues it for reuse on future cap allocation.
-Call this on caps you got as a return value from a syscall or port call, but never on "borrowed" references from port call arguments.
-This does not free any resources belonging to the owner process.
+Call this on caps you got as a return value from a syscall or message call, but never on "borrowed" references from port call arguments.
+This does not free any resources belonging to the owner process, which may have other live references.
 * `cap_retain(cap) -> cap2`: Creates a new index for the cap reference, which you may keep and use after the original one is `cap_release`d.
 * `cap_revoke(cap)`: Invalidates an owned object, so it can no longer be used.
-Suitable for calling to revoke buffers, handles, and ports from being used after resources are freed.
+Suitable for calling to revoke buffers and handles from being used after resources are freed.
 Note that this does not release the index, which is still allocated.

 ## Boxed values